Mary Axelrad, M.D.

 Assistant Professor & Clerkship Director - Johnson City

 I was born and raised in Greenville, SC.
 I am a Clemson University alum and completed my medical education at the Medical University of South Carolina.
 I completed residency at ETSU Family Medicine in Johnson City and upon graduation stayed on as faculty.
 In medicine, I have found a passion in point of care ultrasound, skin procedures, and preventative medicine.
 I love working with medical students and residents in both the clinic and hospital.
-Outside of work, I enjoy playing disc golf and ball golf, spending time with my family, significant other, and our dog Sweet Pea.
+Outside of work, I enjoy playing disc golf and ball golf, spending time with my family, partner, and our dog Sweet Pea.
 The only thing that comes close to my love of medicine is my love of live music.

 Mark Brummel, D.O.